Nahko and Medicine for the People: Tours and festivals

+Solo work

 In 2017, Bear released a solo album titled My Name Is Bear, under the name Nahko.

+Controversy

 On July 8, 2020, following accusations from multiple individuals of sexually inappropriate behavior, Bear resigned from the board of Honor the Earth.
-In their statement, "Regarding Nahko", the Honor the Earth board stated that they have "a zero-tolerance policy for sexual harassment and inappropriate sexual behavior".
+In their statement, "Regarding Nahko", the board stated that they have "a zero-tolerance policy for sexual harassment and inappropriate sexual behavior".

+After the initial surge of public interest, Bear responded to the accusations made against him.
+On August 10, 2020, he shared a statement on the band's Facebook page, in which he expressed regret to the women he had harmed through his inappropriate actions and disputed allegations against him as false.